RNE: plug-and-play diffusion inference-time control and energy-based training: Methods

 \subsubsection{Calculating Importance Weights with RNC}

 Now, we consider how to calculate the importance weight in \Cref{eq:is_weight}.
-As the term $R^a_b$ is simply a sequence of Gaussian densities when discretised, the only unknown term is the ratio between two marginals ${q_\tau(X^{(m)}_\tau)}/{q_{\tau'}(X^{(m)}_{\tau'})}$.
-Fortunately, as we define the intermediate target $q_t$ by modifying the marginal $p_t$ of the pre-trained diffusion model as exemplified in \Cref{eq:examples}, we can express this unknown ratio using the ratio of the pre-trained model's marginals ${p_\tau (X_\tau)}/{p_{\tau'}(X_{\tau'})}$, allowing us to apply \Cref{eq:R_definition}, leading to the following results: \begin{mdframed}[style=highlightedBox] \textbf{RN Corrector (RNC).} Consider a pair of forward and backward SDEs in \Cref{eq:fwd,eq:bwd} with drift $\mu_t$ and $\nu_t$ which are time-reversal of each other.
-Run SMC with sampling process, target process and intermediate marginal defined in \Cref{eq:sampling,eq:target_process,eq:examples}, we have where $R$ is defined in \Cref{eq:R_definition}. \end{mdframed} In summary, when performing SMC with RNC, we assume we have a pair of forward and backward processes that are time-reversal of each other (or two pairs for CFG or product), which provides us an estimate for the marginal density ratio.
-We then choose the sampling process, target process and intermediate marginal defined in \Cref{eq:sampling,eq:target_process,eq:examples}, and calculate the SMC importance weight as above.
-Importantly, all components in the importance weight can be approximated by Gaussian kernels, as a concrete example, let's inspect anneal IS weights in \cref{eq:anneal_w}
+The term $R^a_b$ is simply a ratio of products of Gaussian densities when discretised, the only unknown term is the ratio between two marginals ${q_\tau(X^{(m)}_\tau)}/{q_{\tau'}(X^{(m)}_{\tau'})}$.
+Fortunately, as we define the intermediate target $q_t$ by modifying the marginal $p_t$ of the pre-trained diffusion model as exemplified in \Cref{eq:examples}, we can express this unknown ratio using the pre-trained model's marginals.
+Precisely, plugging in the RNE in \Cref{eq:R_definition}: $ { { p_\tau(Y_\tau)} }/{ { p_{\tau'}(Y_{\tau'})} } = R^\nu_\mu (Y_{[\tau, \tau']})$, we obtain the following results: \begin{mdframed}[style=highlightedBox] \textbf{RN Corrector (RNC).} Consider a pair of time-reversal forward and backward SDEs in \Cref{eq:fwd,eq:bwd} with drifts $\mu_t$ and $\nu_t$ (or two pairs: $\mu^{(1)}$ \& $\nu^{(1)}$ and $\mu^{(2)}$ \& $\nu^{(2)}$).
+The SMC weight in \Cref{eq:is_weight} is given by \end{mdframed} In summary, when performing SMC with RNC, we start from a pair of time-reversal forward and backward processes, which provides an estimate for the marginal density ratio.
+We then choose the sampling process, target process and intermediate marginal defined in \Cref{eq:sampling,eq:target_process,eq:examples}, and calculate the SMC weight as above.
+Importantly, all components in the importance weight can be approximated by Gaussian kernels \footnote{As a concrete example, let's inspect the anneal IS weights in \cref{eq:anneal_w}: }. \emph{Note that, in practice, we only need to calculate $\Delta \log w$ for each denoising step with negligible computation cost.}

-and similarly for reward, CFG and product, providing an intuitive expression for the RNC weights. \textbf{Note that it is easy to write down the $\Delta \log w$ for each denoising step so that we do not need to look back at the entire trajectory at every step.}